 Click on the Linodes link in the sidebar to access a list of all your Linodes.

-Select the Linode whose reverse DNS you would like to set up and click on its Networking tab.
+Select the Linode whose reverse DNS you would like to set up and click on its Network tab.

-In the Edit Reverse DNS field, add your Linode’s fully qualified domain name and click on the Save button.
+In the Edit Reverse DNS form, enter your Linode’s fully qualified domain name and click on the Save button.
+The default value of

 If you did not previously set up an A record for your domain that matches your Linode’s IP address, you will see an error like the following: